Richard6195/Dead-reckoning-animal-movements-in-R/README.md

 For bugs, queries and suggestions, free to email the corresponding author; richard.m.g@hotmail.com

-#Important to note that any loaded packages that mask operations within the 'dplyr' or 'zoo' packages can cuse error within these function.
+#Important to note that any loaded packages that mask operations within the 'dplyr' or 'zoo' packages can cause error within these function.
 I specifically note to not have the 'imputeTS' or 'plyr' packages loaded!